IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

    Identify and decommission outdated or unused applications—often more than 10% of workloads—to reduce costs and simplify IT operations.

 These strategies help organizations plan efficient, cost-effective, and goal-aligned migrations to AWS.

+## AWS Migration Services

+AWS offers several services to help businesses migrate their applications and data efficiently and securely to the cloud.

+1. **AWS Application Discovery Service**
+   Acts as a *migration detective*, automatically discovering on-premises applications and their dependencies.
+It provides detailed reports on your IT environment to help plan migrations, reduce risk, and make informed decisions.

+2. **AWS Application Migration Service**
+   Functions like a *team of expert movers*, automating the migration of applications to AWS with minimal downtime.
+It ensures smooth transitions and allows businesses to move quickly without disrupting operations.

+3. **Migration Evaluator**
+   Serves as a *moving consultant*, analyzing your current infrastructure and estimating the costs and savings of migrating to AWS.
+It supports data-driven decision-making and helps justify cloud investments to stakeholders.

+4. **AWS Migration Hub**
+   Acts as a *command center* for migration management.
+It provides a unified dashboard for tracking progress, coordinating tasks, and ensuring nothing is overlooked during the migration process.

+Together, these AWS migration tools streamline cloud adoption, minimize errors and downtime, optimize costs, and accelerate the overall journey to the cloud.